-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UA, approximately 43% of students took out student loans averaging $9,657 a year.
-That adds up to $38,628 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UA, approximately 41% of students took out student loans averaging $10,714 a year.
+That adds up to $42,856 over four years for those students.

 The student loan default rate at UA is 5.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UA Graduates Make?students who graduate with a bachelor's degree recipients from UA make around $44,500 per year during the early years of their employment.
+How Much Money Do UA Graduates Make?students who graduate with a bachelor's degree from UA make about $44,500 a year during their first few years of employment after graduation.
 That's great news for UA students since it is 12% more than the average college graduate's salary of $39,802 per year.